Predictable growth is the name of the game in 2022, and you need the right tools, tips, and techniques to make it happen.

 Denise Hayman, Chief Revenue Officer (CRO), Sonrai Security

 The war for talent is real.
 You have to approach your recruiting strategy like your prospecting strategy.
 Who’s your ideal employee?
 Define it.
 Know what experience you need.
 Then, go after the best candidates.
 These folks are getting outreach from recruiters all the time, and you have to be different.
 My recommendation: Bring your CRO, COO, CEO in to help.
 There’s nothing more impactful than a C-level reaching out directly to talent.

 Kevin Martin See, VP of Channel Development, 7Summits (an IBM Company)

 In this new digital-everything world — especially following the pandemic — you need to hold on to good people.
 In order to keep these people, you need to drive incentives, and align expectations.
-At 7Summits, for example, we’ve seen that incentivizing employees who want to earn additional Trailblazer certifications works!
+At 7Summits, for example, we’ve seen that incentivising employees who want to earn additional Trailblazer certifications works!
 A win-win situation for all parties.

 Also, be honest and transparent.
 This creates a culture of trust.
 We have a weekly meeting where we share updates from across the business, which fosters honesty at all levels, from C-suites to the entry-level associate, ultimately permeating to all client and partner relationships as well.

 Cynthia Barnes, Founder & CEO, National Association of Women Sales Professionals

 If we’re going to move the needle and drive change for diversity and inclusion in sales, our leaders have to be intentional.
 They have to walk their talk.
 Take a look at your policies — the most important of which is paid maternity leave.
 Aim to create an environment where everyone can thrive, not just hit their sales quota.
 The success of your sales team, individual contributors, sales leaders, and organisation depends on your willingness to create a culture where everyone can thrive.